Rajpratik71/sheepdog-wiki/Getting-Started.md

 "--copies" specifies the number of default data redundancy.
 In this case, the replicated data will be stored on three machines.

-Sheepdog has the back-end store to store the data object persistently on the node basis.
+Formatting the cluster, Sheepdog is going to use the devices you provided for its backend store (or simply store).
+Cluster capacity = store size / copies.

 **Check cluster state**